supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex3_Connect_Linux.md

 1. Select the link for **Download & install agent for non-Azure Linux machine**.

-    >**Note:** Your Log Analytics workspace should show **3 Windows computers connected**.
-This corresponds to WIN2, WINServer and AZWIN01 virtual machines connected earlier.
+    >**Note:** Your Log Analytics workspace should show **2 Windows computers connected**.
+This corresponds to WIN2 and AZWIN01 virtual machines connected earlier.

 1. Select the tab for **Linux servers**.